fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)

 Include the theme files in the `static > FusionCharts` folder in the `STATIC` folder of your project.
-This step is optional, the chart will render with the default theme (`fusion`) even if the theme is not applied.

 Add the following code to the `templates > index.html` file: